LifeBogger presents the Full Story of a Football Genius best known by the nickname “Black Panther“.

 The analysis involves his life story before fame, family background, relationship life, and many other OFF-Pitch facts (little known) about him.

-Yes, everyone knows about his scary goal celebration style.
+Yes, everyone knows about his scary goal-celebration style in the Premier League era that had Didier Drogba and Frank Lampard.
 However, not many football lovers have read Bafetimbi Gomis’ Bio, which is quite interesting.
 Now without further ado, let’s Begin.

 Bafetimbi Gomis Childhood Story – Early Life: